 - 101. Title.
-This Commissioner's Order may be cited as the Mille Lacs Band of Chippewa Indians (East of the St. Croix River) Off-Reservation 1989 Small Game Hunting Regulations. - 102.
+This Commissioner's Order may be cited as the Mille Lacs Band of Chippewa Indians (East of the St. Croix River) Off-Reservation 1990 Small Game Hunting Regulations. - 102.
 Authority.
-This Commissioner's Order is authorized pursuant to Band Statute 1032-MLC-1, Sec.
-29, Band Statute 1017-MLC-7, and Band Statute 1092-MLC-25, et seq., of the Mille Lacs Band of Chippewa Indians. - 103.
+This Commissioner's Order is authorized pursuant to Band Statute 1162-MLC-50, Section 3, and Band Statute 1092-MLC-25, et seq., of the Mille Lacs Band of Chippewa Indians. - 103.
 Purpose.
 It is the purpose of this order to: - a) provide an orderly system for tribal control and regulation of small game hunting on the off-reservation lands and waters ceded by the Chippewa Indians in the Treaty of 1837, 7 Stat.
 536 and the Treaty of 1842, 7 Stat.
 591. - b) Provide a means to promote the conservation and management of small game population in the ceded territory through the regulation of member hunting occurring there. - 104.
 Effective Date.
-This order shall be effective on the date of issuance and shall expire at 11:59 p.m. on September 1, 1989. - 105.
+This order shall be effective on the date of issuance and shall expire at 11:59 p.m. on September 1, 1991. - 105.
 Interpretation.
-The provisions of this order shall be interpreted and applied as minimum requirements applicable to small game hunting and shall be liberally construed in favor of the Mille Lacs Band pursuant to Band Statute 1024-MLC-3, Section 19.01.
+The provisions of this order shall be interpreted and applied as minimum requirements applicable to small game hunting and shall be liberally construed in favor of the Mille Lacs Band.
 The provisions shall not be deemed a limitation or repeal of any other Band power or authority. - 106.
 Severability and Non-Liability.
 If any section, provision, or portion of this order is adjudged unconstitutional or invalid by the Court of Central Jurisdiction, the remainder of this order shall not be affected thereby.
 The Mille Lacs Band further asserts immunity on its part and that of its agencies, employees, and/or agents from any action or damages that may occur as a result of reliance upon and conformance with this order. - 107.
 Repeal of Inconsistent Commissioner's Order.
 All previous Commissioner's Orders inconsistent with this order are hereby repealed.
 To the extent that this order imposes greater restrictions than those contained in any other Commissioner's Orders, the provisions of this order shall govern.